 Caranthir Ar-Feiniel is the chief navigator of the Wild Hunt.
 While he’s not as villainous as some others on his list, his unwavering dedication to Eredin, the big baddy of Witcher 3, certainly makes him an antagonist.

 What we really love about Caranthir is the silent badassery he exudes.
 Without him, the Wild Hunt can’t even mount its massive attack on Kaer Morhen.
 He also saves Eredin, bests Eskel, an experienced Witcher, in armed combat, and gives Geralt and Ciri a tough fight.

-He’s also the only Wind Hunt general whose face we don’t get to see, which only adds to his intimidating mystery.
+And he’s the only Wind Hunt general whose face we never see, which only adds to his intimidating mystery.

 10. Caleb Menge

 Caleb Menge, the fanatical leader of the Witch Hunters in Novigrad, is a masterclass in psychological villainy.
 Under the guise of religious fervor, Menge orchestrates a brutal campaign against mages, non-humans, and anyone he deems heretical, leading to countless public burnings and tortures.
 His reign of terror destabilizes Novigrad and makes him a personal enemy to Geralt by placing Triss in danger.